Welcome to the online home of The Journal of Lancaster General Hospital.

 Q&A FOR EXTENDED LEARNING

-The Summer issue of JLGH offered articles on pharmacotherapeutic agents for the management of type 2 diabetes, urinary tract infections in women, and quality improvement and health equity, as well as a photo quiz on Henoch-Schönlein purpura.
+The Fall issue of JLGH offered articles on gender-affirming hormone therapy and pediatric behavioral health, as well as a photo quiz on mastoiditis and other practice recommendations.
 Click here to review questions and answers about the issue to see how much you remember.

 Need a refresher?
 All issues of JLGH are available online under Past Issues at left.